-This might seem like a pointless statement to make, but you will be surprised at what tourists can come up with when they’re away from home.
-The wild Icelandic swans can be brutal, especially when they're nesting.
+This might seem like an odd thing to say, but you will be surprised at what tourists do when they are away from home.
+The wild Icelandic swans can be brutal, especially when they are nesting.
 An adult bird can break a person's arm to protect its young.
-Not only will it hurt a great deal, but you will look a fool to everyone else for trying to touch the swans.
+Not only will it hurt a great deal, but you will look like a fool to everyone else for trying to touch the swans.

 03 of 09

-Or their history, unless you're a buff who can speak with great authority.
+Do not talk about politics or Icelandic history unless you are a buff who can speak with great authority.
 Discussing politics civilly when the topic comes up is perfectly acceptable, as long as you are not the instigator.
-And for heaven’s sake, whatever you do, refrain from saying things such as, “You’re like Norway’s adopted brother.”
+And for heaven’s sake, whatever you do, refrain from saying things such as, “Iceland is like Norway’s adopted brother.”
 Just don’t.
-It is always a good idea to read up on the places you're planning to visit to avoid a social faux pas.
+It is always a good idea to read up on the places you are planning to visit to avoid a social faux pas.

 04 of 09

 Do not be loud and obnoxious.
 This is a good rule of thumb most everywhere, by the way.

 With the exception of the lively weekend crowds in the downtown club districts, Icelanders are generally a quiet people.
 In fact, even the loudest most obnoxious local is still less rambunctious than your average intoxicated person from elsewhere in the world.
 How do Icelanders recognize foreigners?
 They look for the loudest person on the street.
 If you want locals to treat you like a rude drunken lout, just start shouting.Continue to 5 of 9 below.